MATAWHAANUI

 OUR MAHI

-The team from Tuuhono operate from Monday to Saturday.
+The team from Tuuhono operate from Monday to Friday 10am-6pm and Saturdays 9am -1pm.
 They take walk-in patients, or you can book for appointments with the team of health care specialists.
 They are available for home visits and outreach to our communities of Raahui Pookeka, Ohinewai, Te Kauwhata and Meremere.
 A virtual doctor service is available, at the request of anyone who needs medical urgent care and attention.

 Norm Hill